ndangeles/Documentation/docs/crafting/panels/chart/configurations/index.rst

 Configurations
 ==============

-here you can find all the condifgs
+here you can find all the configurations available for the panel Chart.

 .. toctree::
    :glob: